What is Asset Protection?

 What types of asset protection are available?

 Asset protection planning comes in all different shapes and sizes.
 Attorneys who practice in this area often refer to the different levels of planning in comparison to a pyramid, ladder, or staircase.
 Meaning that you start at the lowest level and then move on up the ladder.
 As you get higher, the level of protection increases, as well as an increase in the financial costs or investments.
 For example at the bottom you have basic estate planning and insurance planning.
 Then you may move up to marital exemption planning and business entity planning like LLCs.
 From there you can get into asset protection LLCs in Wyoming or Nevada and Domestic Asset Protection Trusts.
-At the top of the pyramid or ladder is often Offshore Planning structures like Nevis LLCs and International Asset Protection Trusts.
+At the top of the pyramid or ladder is often Offshore Planning structures like Nevis LLCs and Offshore Asset Protection Trusts.

 Why Asset Protection?